Badil-2026/Badil-Community/README.md

 7. Anti-speculation
 8. Reinvestment into moral and social development

-For context and rationale, read the [BADIL IT manifesto summary](BADIL%20IT%20manifesto%20summary.md).
+For context and rationale, read the [BADIL IT manifesto](BADIL%20IT%20manifesto.md).

 ## 🎯 Immediate goals